fergald/docs/explainers/permissions-policy-unload.md

 sites should avoid using unload handlers.
 Alternatives exist for most uses, see https://web.dev/bfcache/#never-use-the-unload-event for recommendations.
+We are, in parallel, proposing the [unload beacon API](https://github.com/darrenw/docs/blob/main/explainers/beacon_api.md) to cover another common use case.
+If there are use cases that still require unload handlers please let us know.

 For sites that have removed all of their unload handlers, we would like them to have way to ensure